eppenga/GoldStar-Binance/README.md

 GoldStar can also be used as a gridbot.
 In that case it will only execute BUY MARKET orders on Binance and schedule LIMIT SELL orders with a predefined profit percentage.
 You will need some external tooling to call GoldStar every so many seconds or minutes.
 Usually a timeschedule of every minute is more than enough.
 A normal CURL, or if you would like to monitor the output the command line browser Lynx suffices, please see: https://lynx.invisible-island.net/

 If you execute the example below every minute you will deploy a grid bot trading on SYSLIMIT spreading the BUY orders 0.9% between each other and setting the profit margin to 0.9% by using a LIMIT SELL order.
-Gridbots can only be executed using LIVE trading, not PAPER, because it is currently not possible to deal with LIMIT SELL orders on PAPER.

 BUY:
 `http://foo.com/path/goldstar.php?id=syslimit&pair=SYSBUSD&spread=0.9&markup=0.9&action=BUY&key=12345&limit=true`